 Foundation Row: Ch 60

-Row 1: Starting in the 2nd ch from the hook, sc, sc in each ch across.
+Row 1: Starting in the 2nd ch from the hook, sc, sc in each ch across, turn.
 (59)

-Row 4: Ch 1, starting with the first st, sc, *sphdc in next stitch, sc in next stitch, repeat from * across.
+Row 3: Ch 1, starting with the first st, sc, *sphdc in next stitch, sc in next stitch, repeat from * across, turn.
 (59)

-Fasten off yarn after last row and weave in loose ends throughout with a yarn needle.
-If you wish to do a border like I have shown don’t fasten off yarn and do a simple sc border along the outside border of the blanket working the sc evenly along.
-Make sure to do 3 sc’s in each corner st to get a clean finished look.
+Fasten off yarn after the last row and weave in loose ends throughout with a yarn needle.
+If you wish to do a border as I have shown, don’t fasten off yarn and do a simple sc border along the outside edge of the blanket working the sc evenly along.
+Make sure to do three sc’s in each corner st to get a clean finished look.

 - Modern Baby Ripple Blanket Pattern